theastropath/turbot/README.md

 Some collections require additional support such as the `!art` command that helps users tell fake art from real art.
-The `!bugs` and `!fish` commands provide on where and when to catch those critters.
-These commands also know what critters you've already caught and will tailor their responses to the user.
+The `!bugs` and `!fish` commands tell users when and where to catch those critters.
+These commands also know what you've already collected and will tailor their responses to the user.

 - `!art`: Get information on an art piece
 - `!bugs`: Get information on bugs